 I have taken Economic Development on two different occasions, but credit is only showing on my transcript for one time.
 Why is my second attendance not reflected?

 You may only receive credit for taking a course one time.
 This even applies to the Newly Elected Officials Institute should you be required to take it a second time.
+The exceptions are Critical Issues Courses and Mobile Workshops, as each of these course offerings is unique.

 May I receive credit for a course that I have taken outside the GMA program?